unixist/postex/discovery/README.md

 Linux postexploitation tool for discovery, backdooring, and lateral movement.

 ##goals
-* run independently of the host environment (no dependence existing executable utilities required, e.g. python, ruby, find)
+* run independently of the host environment (no dependence on existing executable utilities, e.g. python, ruby, find)
 * run with minimal liklihood of detection (no execution of potentially detectable commands, e.g. netstat, lsof, who)
 * run fast (parallelized native code)